k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/11_integration_with_fabric_studio.md

-Now let's do an exercise and practice creating a Broadway flow as a population.
+Now let's do some exercises and practice creating a Broadway flow as a population and an Interface Listener.